New Jersey & Pennsylvania Adoption Expenses and Home Studies

 Adoption Expense Management | Protect Your Rights PA NJ

 At Cofsky & Zeidman, LLC, we have provided comprehensive adoption counsel to families in New Jersey and Pennsylvania for decades, handling more than 1,500 adoptions.
-Our lead attorney, Donald C. Cofsky, is fellow and Past President of the American Academy of Adoption Attorneys and has been honored as an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
+Our lead attorney, Donald C. Cofsky, is fellow and Past President of the Academy of Adoption and Assisted Reproduction Attorneys and has been honored as an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
 Attorney Cofsky has an AV-rating from his colleagues in the legal profession under Martindale-Hubbell’s Peer Review Rating System.
 He has also been recognized as a New Jersey Super Lawyer, as well as an Awesome Attorney by South Jersey Magazine and a Top Attorney by SJ Magazine.

 We provide a private consultation to every new client.
 For a meeting, email our office or call us at (856) 429-5005 in Haddonfield, NJ at (856) 845-2555 in Woodbury or in Philadelphia, PA at (215) 563-2150.